 The district prides itself on being entirely inclusive, proudly LGBTQ-friendly, and a very eclectic and original style area of the city.
-Some of the fun places to check out include Copper Star Coffee, Short Leash Hot Dogs, Restaurant Progress, and if you are looking for some cool clothes, try the Retro Ranch.
+Some of the fun places to check out include Copper Star Coffee, Charlie's Phoenix, Restaurant Progress, and if you are looking for some cool clothes, try the Retro Ranch.
 Located just 15 minutes north of downtown Phoenix Seventh Avenue between Indian School and Camelback roads.

 Tanger Outlets (Glendale): Primarily an outdoor outlet mall, you will find over 100 stores catering to your every need.
 These range from the Gap Outlet and Banana Republic Factory up to a few higher end options such as Saks Fifth Avenue OFF 5th, Calvin Klein, and Tommy Hilfiger.
 An added bonus of shopping at the Tanger Outlets is that if you find the merchandise you bought cheaper anywhere else, they'll refund you the price for up to 14 days.

-Restaurants include several grab and go options such as Subway, Dairy Queen, and Wetzel's Pretzel.
+Restaurants include several grab and go options such as Subway, Fired Pie, and Wetzel's Pretzel.
 6800 North 95th Avenue, Glendale

 Phoenix Premium Outlets (Chandler): Simply stated, this gorgeous outdoor shopping area will have everything you could ever imagine and more.
 There are over 50 stores for you to choose from ranging from options such as Levi's, Nike Factory Store, and Tumi.
-Others include the Armani Exchange, Coach, Hugo Boss, Guess Factory Outlet, and True Religion Outfit.
+Others include the Armani Exchange, Coach, Hurley, Famous Footwear, and True Religion Outfit.

 Their food selection is also grab and go options such as Charley's Philly Steaks, Famous Wok, and a few more.
 If you are with the little ones, there is a nice children's play area and a "derailed" choo-choo train for them to play on.
 The Phoenix Premium Outlets are about 20 minutes southeast of downtown Phoenix at 4976 Premium Outlets.

 Outlets at Anthem (Anthem): Jill and I love going here when we want to go shopping in Phoenix since its pet friendly and we can bring our doggies!
-Some of the store include The North Face Clearance Store, Michael Kors Outlet, Under Armour, and Vans Outlet.
-Food choices here include places such as Ruby's Express Burgers, Charle's Philly Steaks, and Famous Wok.
+Some of the store include The Nike Factory Store, Michael Kors Outlet, Under Armour, and Vans Outlet.
+Food choices here include places such as Ruby's Express Burgers, Charley's Philly Steaks, and Outlets at Anthem.